nervina-labs/cota-docs/docs/protocols/cota_main.md

 There should be only one CoTA cell for one address to prevent double-claim issues.
 Otherwise, multiple CoTA cells with the same address could repeatedly claim tokens according to the same proof.
 So a [global registry](./cota_registry) must exist to ensure the CoTA cell's uniqueness.

-## FT, NFT, and Account model on UTXO chain
+## FT, NFT, and account model on UTXO chain

 CoTA protocol builds in standard token define, mint, and transfer operations, covering fungible and non-fungible tokens.
 The CoTA cell stores the token issuance, distribution, and holding records under one address.
 So it's an account model layer over the UTXO model chain, and this feature makes the programming and achieving composability much easier on CKB.